List of quasars

 This article contains lists of quasars.
 More than a million quasars have been observed, so any list on Wikipedia is necessarily a selection of them.

-Proper naming of quasars are by Catalogue Entry, Qxxxx±yy using B1950 coordinates, or QSO Jxxxx±yyyy using J2000 coordinates.
+Proper naming of quasars is by Catalogue Entry, Qxxxx±yy using B1950 coordinates, or QSO Jxxxx±yyyy using J2000 coordinates.
 They may also use the prefix QSR.
 There are currently no quasars that are visible to the naked eye.